Alex-Butenko/Git-for-dummies/README.md

 ### Git Bash
 Unix has excellent command line tools.
 However, Windows still does not have a good standard console, especially with support for Unix shells and commands.
 [Git for Windows](https://gitforwindows.org/) provides an alternative console that has all of this.
 Chances are good that you already have it installed, but not everyone knows and uses it.

+### SourceTree
+It is a free tool for Windows and Mac.
+It has many useful features, which are easier to find out about on the official [website](https://www.sourcetreeapp.com/).
+This is just one of many tools, other GUI tools usually have similar functionality.

+While the command line may seem more convenient for most Git actions, some things are much more convenient to do with the GUI tools.

+Here is the list of SourceTree features you can find useful:
+  * Select files, parts of files, even individual lines to commit.
+  * See changes with/without whitespaces included
+  * Remove branches more safely
+  * Easy access to stashes
+  * Very intuitive representation of commit histoory

 ## Issues